 Our first SARCDA exhibition was in August 2019, with the second one in March 2020.
 Lined up for 2020 was Hartenbos stalls and KKNK in March, and Kirkwood and Vryfees in June.
 And then Lockdown happened!

 Apart from catching up on admin it was surely a time to rest, regroup and press on.
 During this time we opened up to Agents so that Silkscreen Stencils could become more accessible.
 This would work via the traditional order-off-the-catalogue with no capital outlay to the agent.
+This initiative faded as it was difficult to maintain social distancing and markets dwindled out.

 With SilkScreen Stencils you can make multiple, clear prints within minutes on virtually any smooth surface!
 We design, manufacture and supply to both wholesale and retail.
 Order from our selection of ready made stencils, or order your own custom made stencil.
 Our base is Mossel Bay (Southern Cape) but we deliver throughout South Africa.